oceanprotocol-archive/brizo/API.md

     dateFinished:Unix timestamp when job finished
     status:  Int, see below for list
     statusText: String, see below
-    configlogURL: URL to get the configuration log (for admins only)
+    configlogUrl: URL to get the configuration log (for admins only)
-    publishlogURL: URL to get the publish log (for admins only)
+    publishlogUrl: URL to get the publish log (for admins only)
-    algologURL: URL to get the algo log (for user)
+    algologUrl: URL to get the algo log (for user)
-    outputsURL: Array of URLs for algo outputs
+    outputsUrl: Array of URLs for algo outputs
     ddo: If published, the DDO
     did: If published, the DID
 ```